asiimwemmanuel/PolyReg_deprecated/README.md

 # 2:09 AM 20/12/22

-The next step in this project is the generalisation for any magnitude of series, involving Real Analysis This generalisation should not have compounding complexity ie. it should not have efficiency dependent on the magnitude of the series, hopefully at least O(n^2)
+The next step in this project is the generalisation for any magnitude of series, involving Real Analysis.

+This generalisation should not have compounding complexity ie. it should not have efficiency dependent on the magnitude of the series, hopefully at least O(n^2)

 <br/>